per1cycle/share/md/irc.md

 use command `weechat` to geeeeeeet in the weechat irc client.

 ### get directly into irc channel(not recommend)
-> difference between oftc and libera, oftc has channels like debian*, alpine* and libera has channel like u-boot, gentoo*, etc.
+> difference between oftc and libera, oftc has channels like debian*, alpine* and libera has channel like u-boot, gentoo*, fedora*, etc.

 ```bash
 # this time we use libera.chat server as an example.